 - Use

-alone when you only need a file record and don’t require real-time console feedback (e.g., automated scripts). - Use
+/LOGalone when you only need a file record and don’t require real-time console feedback (e.g., automated scripts). - Use

-when you want to monitor transfers live while keeping a log (e.g., manual operations or debugging).
+/TEEwith/LOGwhen you want to monitor transfers live while keeping a log (e.g., manual operations or debugging).

 Conclusion

-for real-time monitoring, you can tailor Robocopy’s logging to your specific needs.
+Robocopy’s /LOG and /TEE options make it easy to track file transfers with precision.
+Whether you’re automating backups or performing one-off migrations, these tools provide the visibility you need to ensure success.
+By combining /LOG for file records and /TEE for real-time monitoring, you can tailor Robocopy’s logging to your specific needs.
 Start experimenting with these options in your next file transfer task to streamline your workflow and keep your data operations transparent.

-For more Robocopy tips and tricks, check out Microsoft’s official documentation or explore advanced options like /MIR
+For more Robocopy tips and tricks, check out Microsoft’s official documentation or explore advanced options like /MIR for mirroring directories.